Monkey-patching the ESRI JSAPI to mock services

 console.log('open', method, url, async, user, password);

-url = 'http://localhost:8080/app/mocks/ags/my_ags_service_5_values_count.json';
+url = 'https://localhost:8080/app/mocks/ags/my_ags_service_5_values_count.json';

 } else {